Shagshag/prestashop-documentation/ProductSupplierCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\ProductSupplier.php line 65
+* This property is defined in [classes/ProductSupplier.php line 65](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ProductSupplier.php#65)

 ### $webserviceParameters